-Sydney Water will fund and construct trunk water and sewer infrastructure, while developers will be required to connect to trunk infrastructure by constructing lead-in and reticulation mains as development necessitates (to Sydney Water standards as part of the Section 73 process).
-Sydney Water will refund the cost of and trunk infrastructure delivered by the developer once the mains are transferred to Sydney Water ownership.
+Sydney Water will fund and construct trunk water and sewer infrastructure, and will be responsible for all design and approvals for external trunk infrastructure.
+Developers will be required to connect to trunk infrastructure by constructing lead-in and reticulation mains as development necessitates (to Sydney Water standards as part of the Section 73 process).